24 Therapist Tips for Finding Hope in Dark Times

-Battling Covid-19, economic hardship, and racial injustice is overwhelming: These therapists offer ways to refuel your hope.
+Coping through issues like Covid-19, geopolitical tension, and racial injustice can feel overwhelming.
+These therapists offer can-do ways to refuel your hope.

-To help you find healthy ways to cope, we asked therapists to share their best tips for finding hope in difficult times—specifically, in the middle of a pandemic and a social justice movement.
+To help you manage through with healthy ways to cope, therapists shared their best tips with The Healthy for finding hope in difficult times.

 Take time to breathe